2020 Daytona 500: Stages 1 and 2

 The race was meant to start at 2:30 PM Eastern.
 But after U. S. President Donald Trump did a couple pace laps in the Motorcade, rain began to fall.
 Cars were brought down pit road as a result of the rain before the race began and the red flag was shown.
 The race was red flagged for just over an hour before it was lifted and the race began.
 Pole sitter Ricky Stenhouse Jr. led the first lap of the race.
 Cars soon quickly began to form a single file line on the high lane where they would be for most of the race until lap 20.
 On lap 20, the first caution flew for rain once again.
 This time, the rain continued throughout the day and into the evening.
 The race would be delayed to the following day for a 4 PM start time.
 The next day, the track was dried and the cars got back out on track.
 Cars pitted for fresh tires and fuel.
 Brad Keselowski was the new leader and he led the field to the restart on lap 26.
 On lap 29, Aric Almirola took the lead.
 Keselowski would take it back on lap 31.
 On lap 39, Ryan Newman took the lead.
-Almirola would take the lead the next lap where he and Newman were side by side for two laps before Almirola got infront of Newman.
+Almirola would take the lead the next lap where he and Newman were side by side for two laps before Almirola got in front of Newman.
 On lap 44, Chase Elliott took the lead.
 On lap 59, the second caution flew and the first for incident when William Byron got turned by Ricky Stenhouse Jr. down the backstretch and ended up hitting the inside wall head on affectively ending his day.
 The race would restart on lap 64 with 2 laps to go in the stage.
 Chase Elliott would hold off the pack and win stage 1.
 Denny Hamlin was the new leader and he would lead the field to the restart for stage 2 on lap 72.
 Soon, most of the pack would once again run single file on the top line.
-On lap 90, the fourth caution would fly when rookie Quin Houff went to go up infront of Aric Almirola down the backstretch but would get turned across Almirola's nose and hit the outside wall while also collecting B. J. McLeod.
+On lap 90, the fourth caution would fly when rookie Quin Houff went to go up in front of Aric Almirola down the backstretch but would get turned across Almirola's nose and hit the outside wall while also collecting B. J. McLeod.
 Both Houff and McLeod would retire from the race.
 Denny Hamlin won the race off of pit road and he led the field to the restart on lap 96.
 The race would stay green for the rest of the stage and Hamlin would hold off the pack and win stage 2.